flojoy-ai/docs/docs/instruments-database/Lasers/Keysight-N7776C/Keysight-N7776C.md

 </TabItem>
 <TabItem value="PyMeasure" label="PyMeasure">

-Here is a Python script that uses Pymeasure to connect to a Keysight N7776C Laser:
+Here is a Python script that uses Pymeasure to connect to a Keysight (Agilent) N7776C Laser:

 ```python
 import logging